Your Don’t Have Tight Hip Flexors

 To perform the Thomas test, we have the athlete sitting on the edge of a box or treatment table.
 Next, they’ll lay back which holding their knees towards their chest.
 A partner or clinician will then hold and lower one of the two legs down.

 The partner should look for three things:

-1. Does the thigh reach full extension (the thigh parallel to the ground).
+- Does the thigh reach full extension (the thigh parallel to the ground).

-If the knee can flex to 90 degrees without the thigh rising but the thigh is unable to reach full extension, illiopsoas tightness is present.
+- Is the knee able to bend to 90 degrees of flexion without the thigh raising?
+If the knee does not make it to 90 degrees without the rising, tightness of the rectus femoris is to blame.
+If the knee can flex to 90 degrees without the thigh rising, but the thigh is unable to reach full extension, illiopsoas tightness is present.

-3. Does the thigh migrate laterally?
+- Does the thigh migrate laterally?
 If so, TFL tightness is present.

 Second, I love supine marching to activate the psoas during a core stabilization exercise.
 The athlete must maintain a neutral lumbar spine (cue them to keep their spine flat on the ground) while moving the lower body.
 Often times, I must regress to more basic exercises before this if the athlete cannot find and maintain a neutral spine.

-Remember with any exercise or mobility prescription, it is important to assess if the mobility work you are doing is truly the cause of your dysfunctions.
+Remember, with any exercise or mobility prescription, it is important to assess if the mobility work you are doing is truly the cause of your dysfunctions.
 Too often, we blindly follow the advice of online gurus and clinicians who fail to take the time to actually assess.